akade/Akade.IndexedSet/README.md

                                           .BuildConcurrent();
 ```

-> ⚠ The concurrent implmentation needs to materialize all query results.<br />
+> ⚠ The concurrent implementation needs to materialize all query results.<br />
 > `OrderBy` and `OrderByDescending` take an additional `count` parameter to avoid unnecessary materialization.
 > You can judge the overhead [here](docs/Benchmarks.md#ConcurrentSet)
 ### No reflection and no expressions - convention-based index naming